Poland in June: tips for making the most of your summer in Poland

 Weather in Poland in June

-The astronomical first day of summer (when the Sun reaches its highest point in the sky – the summer solstice) falls on June 21.
+The astronomical first day of summer (when the Sun reaches its highest point in the sky – the summer solstice) falls between June 20 and 22.
 In Poland, the summer solstice is the day with the most hours of sunlight of the whole year (16 hours 46 minutes, sunrise: 4.14 am, sunset: 9 pm) and is seen as the end of spring and the beginning of summer.
 Meteorologically speaking, summer in Poland begins on June 22, with autumn starting on September 23.

 The average monthly temperature in June in Poland is 16,6°C / 62°F, and the average monthly rainfall level is 69 mm (the second highest after July).